psi1703/RaspberryPi/README.md

 This repository contains setup scripts and documentation for preparing Raspberry Pi devices used as InitBox field appliances.

-The Raspberry Pi devices are configured in a lab environment where Internet access is available.
+Raspberry Pi devices are configured in a lab environment where Internet access is available.
 After setup and verification, the devices are deployed in the field as preconfigured appliances.

 Field deployment should not depend on Internet access for package installation.